CELtd/filplus-autocap/docs/python/package.md

 poetry run test-auction
 ```

-This starts the MasterBot, which triggers periodic auction rounds based on the settings in `config/setup.json`.
+This starts the `MasterBot`, which triggers periodic auction rounds based on the settings in `config/setup.json`.

 ### Command Interface